 - finding out what was missed during any absence and catching up with that work

-- organising their time so that each subject receives a fair share of the time available
+- each subject receives a fair share of the time available;

-- contacting their Year Coordinator if they experience difficulty managing their homework requirements.
+- contacting their Year Leader if they experience difficulty managing their homework requirements.

 Parents can support students by:

-- providing a suitable environment (a desk, adequate lighting and ventilation and if at all possible, a private are that is free from interruptions)
+- providing a suitable environment (if possible a desk, adequate lighting and ventilation and a private area that is free from interruptions)

 - taking an interest in assignments, checking results and noting teacher comments